-The 2025-26 academic year will be Todd Gibson's 22nd overall year at Grove City College.
-He will enter his 11th year of leading the College's athletic department and his first as the College's Vice President for Athletics.
+The 2026-27 academic year will be Todd Gibson's 23nd overall year at Grove City College.
+He will enter his 12th year of leading the College's athletic department and his second as the College's Vice President for Athletics.
 The College promoted Gibson to Vice President at the conclusion of the 2024-25 academic year.

 Under Gibson’s leadership, the Grove City athletic department has excelled in all areas.
 The philosophy of “Wolverines Together” has further galvanized Grove City’s tradition-laden athletic department while fostering continued success at the conference, regional and national levels.